emmajane/gitforteams/slides/slides/workshop-oscon-gitforteams.md

 ## Review

-- **Centralized** - Trust Everyone
-- **Patched** - Trust No One; Propose *a Solution*
+- **Dispersed Contributors** - Trust No One; Propose *a Solution*
-- **Forked** - Trust No One; Show *Your Work*
+- **Collocated Contributors** - Trust No One; Show *Your Work*
-- **Branched** - Trust the Process
+- **Shared Maintenance** - Trust the Process

 ## So What?

-- If you choose **BRANCHED**, you need to setup a PRIVATE repository for your code, and grant permission to all team members to push their changes to the server.
+- If you choose **shared maintenance**, you need to setup a PRIVATE repository for your code, and grant permission to all team members to push their changes to the server.
-- If you choose **FORKED**, you need to setup PUBLIC or PRIVATE repository for your code, and ensure all team members to can create their own PUBLIC or PRIVATE copy of the project, AND submit merge requests to the main project.
+- If you choose **collocated repositories**, you need to setup PUBLIC or PRIVATE repository for your code, and ensure all team members to can create their own PUBLIC or PRIVATE copy of the project, AND submit merge requests to the main project.

 ==========
 # Part 2